samcaton0/Publication-Metadata-Extraction/README.md

 - `author_name` - Author full name
 - `author_role` - Role (first_author, last_author, corresponding_author)
 - `author_email` - Email address (if found)
+- `match_method` - Email matching method (pattern, proximity, or None if no email found)

+**Note**: The `match_method` column indicates confidence in email-author pairing. `pattern` means the email contains name components (e.g., "jsmith@" for "John Smith"), which is more reliable. `proximity` means the match was based on HTML distance between author name and email, used when pattern matching fails or for corresponding authors.

 ### Failed Extractions